 Absolutely.
 Rose Street car park is right next to the tour pick-up point and you can find further information on parking here.

-Absolutely!
-There is a train regular train service running between Dingwall, Conon Bridge, Muir of Ord, Beauly and Inverness, which allows you to get to Inverness in time for the 0830 departure time, then get back again in the evening.
+If you would like to go on the Isle of Skye Tour, Speyside Whisky Tour or Whisky & Castle Tour then yes, absolutely!
+There is a train regular train service running between Dingwall, Conon Bridge, Muir of Ord, Beauly and Inverness, which allows you to get to Inverness in time departure time, then get back again in the evening.
 For more details, click here

-Absolutely!
-There is a train regular train service running between Elgin, Forres, Nairn and Inverness, which allows you to get to Inverness in time for the 0820 meeting time, then get back again in the evening.
+If you would like to go on the Isle of Skye Tour, Speyside Whisky Tour or Whisky Castle Tour then yes, absolutely!
+There is a train regular train service running between Elgin, Forres, Nairn and Inverness, which allows you to get to Inverness in time for the tour departure, then get back again in the evening.
 For more details, please click here

 The itinerary has been carefully planned to ensure that you get the most out of your day.
 However, there are factors outside of our control, such as traffic flow, road closures and adverse weather, which mean that, on rare occasions, we may not be to achieve everything listed in the tour itinerary.
 Consequently, we reserve the right to alter the itinerary if necessary, although this will be a last resort, and we will endeavour to visit alternative places of interest instead.